Employing these public speaking tips for introverts can make a huge difference!

 While there are lots of reasons that we experience sensation in our bodies (that we often label fear) in conjunction with speaking, one of the top reasons is because we know that visibility can be exhausting.
 Like parenting.
 Or running a business.
 With a plan and practices in place to support and renew our energy, however, we can minimize anticipatory speaking sensation AND, if we are introverts, create a new narrative that shifts speaking from something that depletes us into something that allows us to catalyze transformation for others AND for ourselves.

+These public speaking tips for introvert take a bit of preparation to execute but pay off in the end!
 If you are a speaker, what pre-and-post performance rituals keep you operating at your highest performance?

 Oh, and one more thing…